 Let us use indexation of 40 states \Eq{psi40} in Witting configuration introduced (up to normalization) in Ref.~\cite{dod} to produce 120 vectors by appending two extra blocks multiplied on $\omega$ \Eq{omg} and $\omega^2$ respectively.
 All 120 states $\LSv$ can be obtained now by transformation of imaginary parts of all vectors using $\TSv$.

-Result of such operation is represented Table~\ref{tab120}.
+The result of such operation is presented in Table~\ref{tab120}.
 The choice between two possible directions of a vector is often due to some typographical reasons.
-All states are normalized on unit and two copies of Table~\ref{tab120} with opposite signs would produce complete set $\LSev$ with 240 complex vectors.
+All states are normalized on unit and two copies of Table~\ref{tab120} with opposite signs produces complete set $\LSev$ with 240 complex vectors.

-Index $t$ in last column of Table~\ref{tab120} denotes {\em type} of four states in a row similar with used for description of lattice for group $\Sev$ denoted as $\mathtt{2A_7}$ in Ref.~\cite[p.~10]{Atl} and up to 24 `signed' permutations from $\SAlt_4$ it corresponds to \begin{enumerate} \item 4 basic states (8 vectors) from $(1,0,0,0)$ \item 12 states (24 vectors) from $(a b,1,1,1)\cdot\mi/\sqrt{7}$ \item 32 states (64 vectors) from $(1,-a,-b,-c)\cdot\mi/\sqrt{7}$ \item 72 states (144 vectors) from $(0,1,-a b,c)\cdot\mi/\sqrt{7}$ \end{enumerate} Here $a,b,c = \dfrac{-1\pm\mi\sqrt{7}}2$, {\em i.e.}, expressions include all possible combinations with two complex roots of quadratic equation $z^2+z+2=0$ \cite{E8}.
+Index $t$ in last column of Table~\ref{tab120} denotes {\em type} of four states in a row similar with used for description of lattice for group $\Sev$ denoted as $\mathtt{2A_7}$ in Ref.~\cite[p.~10]{Atl} and up to 24 `signed' permutations from $\SAlt_4$ it corresponds to \begin{enumerate} \item 4 basic states (8 vectors) from $(1,0,0,0)$ \item 12 states (24 vectors) from $(a b,1,1,1)\cdot\mi/\sqrt{7}$ \item 32 states (64 vectors) from $(1,-a,-b,-c)\cdot\mi/\sqrt{7}$ \item 72 states (144 vectors) from $(0,1,-a b,c)\cdot\mi/\sqrt{7}$ \end{enumerate} Here $a,b,c = \dfrac{-1\pm\mi\sqrt{7}}2$, {\em i.e.}, the expressions include all possible combinations with two complex roots of quadratic equation $z^2+z+2=0$ \cite{E8}.
 Let us note, the $\omega$ and $\cc\omega$ used for construction of Witting polytope are roots of quadratic equation $z^2+z+1=0$.